 New Graduate Student Training

 As a new graduate student, there are some training requirements which you must complete.
 These are MANDATORY.
-All trainings are due by January 31 for Spring Matriculates and September 15 for Fall Matriculates.
+All trainings are due by October 1st for Fall Matriculates and February 15th for Spring Matriculates.
+These trainings include:

 Sexual Harassment Prevention